Bas Rutten: Fighting style

 Rutten's main reason for success in Pancrase was his well-rounded fighting style, excelling both in striking and grappling.
 His stand-up offensive, learned from the Dutch school of Muay Thai, Karate and Taekwondo was aggressive yet deceptively technical.
 According to Frank Shamrock, it often intimidated other fighters.
 He would say, "His kickboxing was devastating.
 It was something everybody feared.
 The other thing he had was a basic understanding of real fighting ...
 Bas had that street fighter mentality."

-One of his favored tactics was unbalancing his opponents with push kicks against the ring ropes before overwhelming them with palm strikes and body punches, nullifying their ability to counterattack or defend.
+One of his favored tactics in the ring was unbalancing his opponents with push kicks against the ring ropes before overwhelming them with palm strikes and body punches, nullifying their ability to counterattack or defend.
 Rutten never developed an effective takedown defense, but he was apt at landing strikes while being taken down, having knocked out opponents before they could complete the technique.
 The most famous aspect of his striking, however, was his skill to target the opponent's liver, using punches, knees and kicks to damage it and incapacitate his adversary.

+He stated his striking was influenced by his career as a bouncer, when he would often have to fight multiple opponents in the street.
+He would strike with his palms and forearms rather than closed fists in order to protect his hands from impact against the opponent's skull, which later helped him in the Pancrase ruleset.

 Rutten's groundwork was built through a slow evolution and was unusual for being mostly self-taught.
 Initially counting only on defense rudiments learned from Chris Dolman, he developed his game by copying Pancrase trainings and became a dangerous submission fighter.
 His grappling style was patterned after Pancrase's native shoot wrestling (better known as "Catch wrestling" in the west), and he focused on chokeholds, leglocks, and a solid submission defense, which helped him to avoid being forced to submit by even high-level offensive grapplers like Masakatsu Funaki and Minoru Suzuki.